PERFORM-Forecasts/documentation/ERCOT.md

 ### ECMWF-based deterministic power forecasts
 - Added 51 members of ECMWF-based solar and wind day-ahead and intra-hour forecasts
+- Fixed the Zone_East files for wind
+- Fixed the Zone_Southern files for solar

 ### Change file naming convetion to:
 #### Load Actuals